RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 is the inequality found *within* a country.
 **Poverty and Income Inequality** (*4341*) is a class which qualitatively explores inequality within the US, and the efforts to redress it.

-While 4341 has the most focus on inequality, there are many other upper level courses in which the topic of inequality heavily features.
+While 4341 has the largest focus on inequality, there are many other upper level courses in which the topic of inequality heavily features.

-**Labor Economics** (*4531 or 4538 for the advanced version*), for example, discusses wealth inequality and income inequality that can be found between households.
+**Labor Economics** (*4531 or 4538 for the advanced version*), for example, discusses the wealth inequality and income inequality that can be found between households.
-Labor Economics looks at the job search models we discussed with chapter 6 of Williamson, and also expounds upon the kind of intertemporal decisions we discussed with chapters 9 and 10.<!--, adding uncertainty into the mix.-->
+The course looks at the job search models we discussed with chapter 6 of Williamson, and also expounds upon the kind of intertemporal decisions we discussed with chapters 9 and 10.<!--, adding uncertainty into the mix.-->
 In 3102, we discussed how households make decisions to prepare for their future, which they knew with certainty.
-But in reality, households must make decisions to prepare for uncertain futures.
+But in reality, households must make decisions to prepare for *uncertain* futures.
 Will I lose my job?
 Will I get a raise?
-Etc.
-These common concerns<!--Such shocks--> shape the decisions people make, and <!--such shocks--> are important for understanding the patterns of work, savings, and inequality.
+These common concerns<!--Such shocks--> shape the decisions people make, and <!--such shocks--> are important for understanding patterns of work, savings, and inequality.

 <!--
 If I had a lot of time, I could go through Lise's models one by one.